jasonknight/gopress/docs.md

 ```go
 func (o *PostMeta) Find(_findByMetaId int64) (bool, error)
 ```
-Find searchs against the primary key meta_id and will return bool,error This method is a programatically generated finder for PostMeta
+Find searchs against the database table field meta_id and will return bool,error This method is a programatically generated finder for PostMeta

-Note that Find returns a bool if found, not err, in the case of a return of true, the instance data will be filled out. a call to find ALWAYS overwrites the model you call Find on i.e. receiver is a pointer.
+Note that Find returns a bool of true|false if found or not, not err, in the case of found == true, the instance data will be filled out!

+A call to find ALWAYS overwrites the model you call Find on i.e. receiver is a pointer!

 ```go